intel/neural-compressor/neural_compressor/pruner/README.md

       (c) inserts masks with smaller structured blocks between every pruning steps.  <Br/>
       (d) inserts unstructured masks which prune some weights by referring to pre-defined score maps.

-  We use (d) as the mask interpolation implementation of progressive pruning. after a new structure pruning step, newly generated masks with full-zero blocks are not used to prune the model immediately.
-Instead, only a part of weights in these blocks is selected to be pruned by referring to these weights’ score maps.
-We add these partial-zero unstructured masks to the previous structured masks and do pruning.
-After training the model with these interpolating masks, we return the mask interpolation process by masking more elements in these blocks.
-After several steps of mask interpolation, we finally mask all weights in the blocks and train the model with pure block-wise sparsity.
+  (d) is adopted in progressive pruning implementation. after a new structure pruning step, newly generated masks with full-zero blocks are not used to prune the model immediately.
+Instead, only a part of weights in these blocks is selected to be pruned by referring to these weights’ score maps. these partial-zero unstructured masks are added to the previous structured masks and  pruning continues.
+After training the model with these interpolating masks and masking more elements in these blocks, the mask interpolation process is returned.
+After several steps of mask interpolation, Finally all weights in the blocks are masked and the model is trained as pure block-wise sparsity.